 But with every new chapter, can unfortunately come with new issues such as Fortnite crashing, or not being able to hit or shoot in the game.
 But seeing as you are currently on this guide, you must be facing graphics or a DirectX error when trying to play Fortnite on your Windows computer.

-Luckily there are a few different things that you can do within the Fortnite game to fix DirectX 11, DirectX 12, and other graphics warning messages, which we have listed below.
+Luckily there are a few different things that you can do within the Fortnite game to fix DirectX 11, DirectX 12, and other graphics warning messages, which I have listed below.